-Rape Crisis (England and Wales) makes every effort to maintain the accuracy of the information on this site, but cannot accept responsibility for, and disclaims all liability for, any loss or damage which may arise from use of the information.
-If you find anything within this web site which causes you concern please email us at firstname.lastname@example.org
+Rape Crisis England & Wales makes every effort to maintain the accuracy of the information on this site but cannot accept responsibility for, and disclaims all liability for, any loss or damage which may arise from use of the information.
+If you find anything within this website that causes you concern please e-mail us at firstname.lastname@example.org

 Links to third party sites

-Please note these are independent organisations - Rape Crisis (England and Wales) takes no responsibility for any material that may be represented on these sites.
+Please note these are independent organisations; Rape Crisis England & Wales takes no responsibility for any material that may be represented on these sites.

 This site is written using valid XHTML and CSS (Cascading Style Sheets).